Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Introduction

-In this work, we focus on the potential temperature formulation to investigate structure-preserving properties, in particular pressure equilibrium preserving (PEP).
+In this work, \revA{first} we focus on the potential temperature formulation to investigate structure-preserving properties, in particular pressure equilibrium preserving (PEP).
 We design new two-point fluxes that guarantee conservation of either total energy (TEC) or thermodynamic entropy (EC).
-Building on the ideas in \cite{WARUSZEWSKI2022111507,Souza}, we generalize KPEP, introduce the condition for total energy conservation in presence of a geopotential, and propose a new well-balanced scheme by discretizing the source term as non-conservative product; all these properties are established for both the potential temperature and the total energy formulations.
-Furthermore, we extend them to the DGSEM~\cite{Kopriva2009} using arbitrary curvilinear coordinates.
+Building on the ideas in \cite{WARUSZEWSKI2022111507,Souza}, we generalize KPEP, introduce the condition for total energy conservation in presence of a geopotential, and propose a new well-balanced scheme by discretizing the source term as non-conservative product; all these properties are established for both the potential temperature and the total energy formulations. \revA{Furthermore, all the properties aforementioned are extended} to the DGSEM~\cite{Kopriva2009} using arbitrary curvilinear coordinates\revA{, including well-balancedness for isothermal and constant potential temperature background states for both formulation on curvilinear meshes.}

+\revA{This paper is inspired by~\cite{GIRALDO20083849, WARUSZEWSKI2022111507,Souza}.
+The main differences to~\cite{WARUSZEWSKI2022111507} concern the formulation of the energy equation and the set of equations considered.
+We study two sets of equations: the potential temperature formulation and a total energy–type formulation in which the prognostic variable includes only internal and kinetic energy, while the gravitational potential is treated as a source term, in contrast to Waruszewski et al.~\cite{WARUSZEWSKI2022111507}, who evolve the full total energy in conservative form.
+Moreover, Waruszewski et al.~\cite{WARUSZEWSKI2022111507} prove the well-balancedness of their scheme for the isothermal background state on a mesh aligned with the gravitational force, while we present a more general well-balanced scheme that can preserve both the isothermal and the constant potential temperature background states on curved meshes.}

 The paper is organized as follows.
 We introduce the Euler equations in the potential temperature formulation in Section~\ref{sec:fluxes} and derive novel EC and TEC two-point fluxes.
 Section~\ref{sec:two_point_flux_properties} analyzes their structure-preserving properties, and discusses positivity of pressure and density.
 Section~\ref{sec:additional_conservation_properties} presents the generalization of KPEP and TEC for flux differencing, and the new well-balanced scheme.
 Section~\ref{sec:dgsem} considers the DGSEM in one dimension on Cartesian grids, while Section~\ref{sec:dgsem_curved} generalizes these flux differencing properties to three-dimensional DGSEM on curvilinear meshes.
 Finally, in Section~\ref{sec:numerical_results} we report the numerical results comparing different formulations and two-point fluxes.
 We summarize our results in Section~\ref{sec:conclusions}.